adeylab/sciMETv2/README.md

 Processing sciMET datasets (including barnyard / species spike-in)

 Barnyard portion
-1) unidex to generate demultiplexed reads as fastq files and filter to valid barcodes (scMET mode)
+1) unidex to generate demultiplexed reads as fastq files and filter to valid barcodes (scMET mode); this trims the first 10bp of read 1 which includes the randomer ligation region.
-2) sciMET_trim.pl - runs trimmomatic using sciMET adapters and in single-end mode
+3) sciMET_trim.pl - runs trimmomatic using sciMET adapters and in single-end mode
-3) sciMET_align.pl to align to hybrid reference which will sort & merge as well
+4) sciMET_align.pl to align to hybrid reference which will sort & merge as well
-4) scitools rmdup - plot complexity
+5) scitools rmdup - plot complexity
-5) scitools barnyard-compare to get humand and mouse called cells, use read cutoff based on complexity plot
+6) scitools barnyard-compare to get humand and mouse called cells, use read cutoff based on complexity plot

 Species-specific